TradingLabXYZ/Docs/Marketing/FirstCompetition.md

 ## Rules

-- One week submbission window
-- Submit price prediction before certain date
-- Submission can be modified or cancelled before deadline
+- Connect using a Polygon Matic wallet
+- Wallets not related to Polygon Matic will not receive any prize
-- Only one submission per wallet
+- One wallet can sumbit one prediction
-- All submissions after a date will not be accepted
-- Sumbission has to indicate price with two decimal precision
+- The submission window ends on the 30 April 2022 at midnight
+- Be precise with your submission (example 53’764.78$)
-- If multiple users guess with the same price, prize will be divided
+- If multiple users win with the same price, the prize will be divided
-- Data are fetched from Coinmarketcap
+- BTC price is retrieved using Coinmarketcap APIs
+- Prizes will be distributed within a week after the end of the competition

 ## Prizes

 - First position 10 MM + 100 LAB
 - Second position 5 MM + 50 LAB
 - Third position 3 MM + 30 LAB

-- Each partecipant 10 LAB
-- If you complete a profile (pictue, info and so on) + 5 LAB
+Get 1 LAB for each  point below:
+- Follow us on Twitter
+- Follow us on Youtube
+- Follow us on Metafora
+- Follow us on Github
+- Add username
+- Add profile picture
+- Add one social network

 ## TODOs